getodk/docs/docs/central-users.rst

 App Users never gain any access to the management website: they do not have email addresses or passwords associated with their account, only a Display Name so you can tell which is which.

-Once a Web User creates an App User within some project, a settings QR code will be generated to grant a mobile device access to that project as that App User.
+Once a Web User creates an App User within a project, a settings QR code will be generated to grant a mobile device access to that project as that App User.
 The QR code includes a secret identifier just for that App User and should be kept private.
 See :doc:`settings QR code <collect-import-export>` documentation for more details.

-Access can be revoked at any time, and Web Users can see which App Users uploaded which submissions.
+Access can be revoked at any time.

 A newly created App User does not have access to any Forms.
 To give them access once they are created, use the :ref:`Form Access <central-projects-form-access>` tab on the Project.
 You will be able to allow access to particular Forms within the Project for each App User.